jpmartha/EggsBenedict/README.md

 1. Save temporary file in `tmp/` directory as `jpmarthaeggsbenedict` using the filename extension ".ig" or ".igo".
 2. Display an options menu for copying to Instagram.
+3. Open Instagram app with its filter screen.

+  > The image is preloaded and sized appropriately for Instagram.
+For best results, Instagram prefers opening a JPEG that is 640px by 640px square.
+If the image is larger, it will be resized dynamically.
-3. Remove temporary file in `tmp/` directory.
+4. Remove temporary file in `tmp/` directory.

 This library is following Instagram's sharing flow.